prashanthpai/docker-gluster-swift/README.md

 glusterfs mounts is then bind-mounted inside the container.
 This avoids having to bind mount individual glusterfs volumes.

+If you have selinux enforced on the host machine, refer to Troubleshooting section below before running the container.

 ```bash
 # docker run -d -p 8080:8080 -v /mnt/gluster-object:/mnt/gluster-object prashanthpai/gluster-swift:dev
 ```